Anthony Grant (footballer, born 1987): Southend United

 In January 2008, Grant went out on loan for a fourth time, joining Southend United of League One on loan for the remainder of the 2007–08 season.
 He made his debut as a 78th-minute substitute in Southend's 2–1 home win over AFC Bournemouth on 16 February 2008.
-He went on to make ten appearances for the club during the campaign, all of which as a substitute.
-In July 2008, Southend manager Steve Tilson stated he was interested in signing Grant on a permanent basis after he was made available for transfer by Chelsea.
+He made ten appearances for the club during the campaign, all as a substitute.
+In July 2008, Southend manager Steve Tilson stated he was interested in signing Grant permanently after he was made available for transfer by Chelsea.
 He subsequently trained with the club during pre-season and played in a number of the club's pre-season friendlies.
 Two days before the start of the 2008–09 season, on 7 August 2008, Grant signed for Southend on a free transfer.
-He featured in the club's first game of the new season, coming on as a late substitute as Southend got off to winning start after beating Peterborough United.
-Grant started his first game for the club three days later in a 1–0 extra-time defeat to Cheltenham Town in the League Cup.
+He featured in the club's first game of the new season, coming on as a late substitute as Southend got off to a winning start after beating Peterborough United.
+Grant started his first game for the club three days later in a 1–0 extra time defeat to Cheltenham Town in the League Cup.
 He scored his first ever professional goal in September 2008, coming off the bench to score an 88th-minute winner as Southend beat Crewe Alexandra 4–3.
 Grant made 42 appearances during his first full season with the Essex club, scoring once, as Southend finished five points short of a play-off place in League One.